 Approximately 60 percent of all slip-and-fall injuries that lead to compensation are falls on the same level, according to the National Floor Safety Institute.

-Types of Atlanta Slip and Fall Injuries
+Injuries Caused By Slip and Fall Injuries in Atlanta

 When you experience a slip and fall, you can suffer a wide variety of different injuries depending on your age, how far you fell and how you landed.
 Some of the most common types of slip and fall injuries include: